 D3: Management of projects and timetables.
 Students should be able to apply knowledge and understanding in order to make judgements and offer solutions in a range of contexts.

 D4: Ability to 'read' an argument in seminar discussion; ability to respond effectively; ability to work in a variety of group contexts.

-D5: Students should have the ability to: work to briefs and deadlines; take responsibility for their own work; reflect on their own learning and performance and make constructive use of feedback
+D5: Students should have the ability to work to briefs and deadline, to take responsibility for their own work, and to reflect on their own learning and performance and make constructive use of feedback

 The University's Key Skills On-Line website (including self-assessment tools) will be listed in Department Handbooks.

 The four key skills are implicit throughout the degree.